misiektoja/spotify_monitor/docs/setup-and-first-run.md

 spotify_monitor --setup-scrobble-health
 ```

 The focused wizard selects scrobble health as the saved mode.
 It asks for the Last.fm username and API key, links to [Last.fm API account management](https://www.last.fm/api/accounts) and guides you through a user-owned app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
 The app owner needs Spotify Premium in Development Mode.
-Select Web API, register the recommended `http://127.0.0.1:8888/callback` redirect URI shown by the wizard then copy the Client ID.
+Create or open an app, add the recommended `http://127.0.0.1:8888/callback` redirect URI, select Web API in the API/SDKs section and save the app before copying its Client ID.
 The wizard uses this redirect automatically instead of asking you to choose one.
 A Client Secret is not needed.
 Spotify Monitor requests only `user-read-recently-played` through PKCE, opens or prints the authorization URL then asks you to paste the complete redirected URL from the browser address bar.
 The redirect page may fail to load because Spotify Monitor does not need to run a callback web server.

 Authorize the Spotify account whose completed plays should be checked.
 A separate Spotify account is not required.
 If that account is different from the app owner, add it under the app's User Management first.
 See Spotify's [app creation guide](https://developer.spotify.com/documentation/web-api/concepts/apps) and [PKCE guide](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) for the corresponding Dashboard screens.